jangsa/share/note/secretnft_abs.md

 ## Burn-then-tokenize problem
 Banksy has burnt his work before tokenizing it.
-Ownership of drawings may be valuable even after they are burnt (a little enigmatic to me though), but burning houses, vehicles, ships, planes ... is nothing but irrational behavior.
+Ownership of drawings might be valuable even after they are burnt (a little enigmatic to me though), but burning houses, vehicles, ships, planes ... is nothing but irrational behavior.
 Since houses, vehicles, ships, planes, ... are valuable only if they are existing and functioning.
-So the problem is "how to keep asset's availability while it is secured".

 ## Tokenizing by on-demand sealing
 Conventional tokenization methods involve unavailability.